fission/docs.fission.io/docs/content/en/docs/concepts/components/core/executor.md

 PoolManager is great for functions that are **short-living** and requires a **short cold start time** [1].

-In previous versions, PoolManager has certain limitations.
+In previous versions, PoolManager had certain limitations.
 It used to select only one pod per function, which is not suitable for serving massive traffic.
 To overcome this limitation, the `concurrency` field is introduced to control the maximum number of concurrent pod specialization(default 5) to serve requests.